1984 Australia rugby union tour of Britain and Ireland: Scotland

-The prodigiously talent Ella starred in the fourth test of the tour.
-He threw a cut-out pass fifteen minutes into the match which led to Campese's first try and then in the second-half he executed a run-around with Roger Gould which got him over the line for his fourth try in as many matches.
+Mark Ella played a prominent role in the fourth Test of the tour.
+He threw a cut-out pass fifteen minutes into the match, leading to David Campese's first try and then in the second-half he executed a run-around with Roger Gould which got him over the line for his fourth try in as many matches.
 With fifteen minutes to go from a planned move off a two-man line-out Farr-Jones darted into the line-out to take the ball, scurry down the touchline and score in the corner.